 How To Make a DIY Vent Extender For Furniture

-First, you will need to make a trip to The Dollar Tree, but before you go , measure the size of your floor vent.
-Also, measure the distance from the vent to the edge of your furniture that will be covering it.
+First, you will need to make a trip to The Dollar Tree, but measure the size of your floor vent before you go.
+Also, measure the distance from the vent to the edge of your furniture covering it.

-Once you are at the Dollar Tree, you will notice that they have multiply sizes of Aluminum Baking Pans all for $1.00.
+Once you are at Dollar Tree, you will notice that they have multiple sizes of Aluminum Baking Pans for $1.00.
 In addition, they have Silver Duct Tape for $1.00.
 That’s all you need.

 Just be sure the pan you purchase is long enough to extend to the edge of your furniture and wide enough to fit over the floor vent.